34th Training Wing: World War II

+34th Bomb Group B-17G Flying Fortress (Note: The aircraft is Lockheed/Vega B-17G-65-VE Serial 44-8457.)

 The mixture of B-24s and B-17s in the 3d Bombardment Division presented a number of operational problems, and in early 1944 plans had begun at VIII Bomber Command headquarters to standardize the division with the Flying Fortress.
 The group flew its last B-24 mission on 24 August 1944.
 It transferred its Liberators for overhaul and eventual transfer to units of the 2d Bombardment Division, and began converting to B-17s and flew its first mission with the new planes on 17 September 1944.
 The 34th engaged primarily in bombardment of strategic objectives from October 1944 to February 1945.
 Targets included marshalling yards in Ludwigshafen, Hamm, Osnabrück, and Darmstadt; oil centers in Bielefeld, Merseburg, Hamburg, and Misburg; factories in Berlin, Dalteln, and Hanover; and airfields in Münster, Neumünster, and Frankfurt.

 During this period the group also supported ground forces during the Battle of the Bulge from December 1944 to January 1945.
 In March 1945, with few enemy industrial targets remaining and with Allied armies advancing across Germany, the 34th turned almost solely to interdicting enemy communications and supporting Allied ground forces.
 As training programs in the States accelerated, replacement crews arriving later in the war tended to be younger than those arriving earlier.
 One 34th crew, that of 2d Lt Joe Novick, was claimed to be the youngest in VIII Bomber Command.
 Lt Novicki was the "old man" at 21 and all other crew members were 19 or 20 years old in 1945.
 The 34th flew its last combat mission on 20 April 1945.

 After V-E Day the group flew six missions carrying food to flooded areas of the Netherlands and transported prisoners of war from German camps to Allied centers.
 The group redeployed to the United States in June and July 1945.
 The first elements of the air echelon departed 19 June 1945.
 The ground echelon sailed aboard the from Southampton on 6 August 1945.
 Upon arrival in the states, group personnel were given 30 days leave.
 The group reassembled at Sioux Falls Army Air Field, South Dakota, where it was inactivated on 28 August 1945.